 Many people today feel overwhelmed by the great amount of new and sometimes confusing or contradictory information available on diet and nutrition.
-We will thoroughly evaluate your nutritional state through laboratory testing and recommend a diet and supplement therapy based on your individual needs.
+At the Functional Medicine Center in Flower Mound, TX, we will thoroughly evaluate your nutritional state through laboratory testing and recommend a diet and supplement therapy based on your individual needs.
 We use the most up to date scientific information and traditional, time-tested principles.

 Dr. Ozzie discusses the importance of nutrition.

 Chiropractic care envelops a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
 Chiropractic focuses on disorders of the musculoskeletal system and the nervous system, and their effects on general health.
 Chiropractic care is used most often to treat neuromusculoskeletal complaints, including but not limited to back pain, neck pain, pain in the joints of the arms or legs, and headaches.

 With broad diagnostic skills Chiropractors are trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary and lifestyle counseling.